 Instructions

-In a bowl mix together broccoli slaw, Ramen noodles, sunflower seeds, and almonds.
+- In a large bowl, combine the broccoli slaw, crushed ramen noodles, sunflower seeds, and slivered almonds.